 I hope that each artwork I create invites you to reconnect with your own senses - to notice more, feel more, and remember what lights you up.

 Hello, and thanks for coming over to find out more about me and my artwork.
-I’m Cath Duncan, and I’m a mixed media visual artist in Utrecht in the Netherlands.
+I’m Cath Duncan - a mixed media visual artist living and working in Utrecht in the Netherlands.

-I'm intrigued by the human capacity to remain connected to sensory pleasure, play, trust, and hope in the face of grief, fear, and uncertainty
+I'm intrigued by the human capacity to remain connected to sensory delight, belonging, and hope in the face of grief and fear.

 Nature is both my creative muse and my sanctuary

-In nature I find the textures, colours, and shapes that inspire my artworks, and offer me the sustaining metaphors and feelings of connectedness and vitality that help me to live well with my own fears and grief.
+In nature I find the textures, colours, and shapes that I often borrow from to create my artworks.
+Nature also offers me the sustaining metaphors, wisdoms, and feelings of connectedness and vitality that layer my artworks with meaning.

 I love the idea that a painting can act as a portal - evoking the memory of a moment that felt expansive or grounding, and bringing that feeling back into your home and life.